ruby-rice/rice/docs/packaging/cmake.md

 Currently you will need to manually specify where the Rice [header files](packaging.md#header-files) are located.

-Note that using the `Ruby::Ruby` imported target (available in CMake 3.18+) is preferred over manually specifying include directories and libraries, as it automatically sets up all necessary include paths and link libraries.
+Note that using the `Ruby::Module` imported target is preferred over manually specifying include directories and libraries, as it automatically sets up all necessary include paths and compiler settings for building Ruby extensions.

 ## Compiler Settings